AmbireTech/wallet-dapp-catalog/README.md

 It brings to the table a number of innovative features like human-friendly transaction parsing, simplifying ERC20 approvals, hardware wallet support and much more.
 It’s also a smart wallet, enabling features like multiple signers, social recovery, transaction batching, gas abstractions and others.

-We are happy to announce a soft launch of our plugin system **integrated and developed on the Gnosis protocol** (Safe App).
+We are happy to announce a soft launch of our dApp catalog system **integrated and developed on the Gnosis protocol** (Safe App).

-## Why should you build an Ambire Wallet plugin
+## Why should you place your dApp in the Ambire Wallet dApp catalog

-We envision Ambire as the homepage of DeFi and this is why we created our plugin system.
-By adding your plugin to Ambire, you get the following benefits:
+We envision Ambire as the homepage of Web3 and this is why we created our dApp catalog system.
+By adding your dApp to Ambire, you get the following benefits:

-- Getting in on the ground floor: the plugin system was officially launched in Q4 of 2022 so you get a chance to join our early adopters inner circle.
+- Getting in on the ground floor: the dApp catalog system was officially launched in Q4 of 2022 so you get a chance to join our early adopters inner circle.
-- Tapping into the Ambire Wallet’s user base: we currently have +85,000 registered accounts and growing.
+- Tapping into the Ambire Wallet’s user base: we currently have 95,000+ registered accounts and growing.
-- Marketing support: Our experienced marketing team will work with you to help promote the plugin and your participation in the Ambire ecosystem.
+- Marketing support: Our experienced marketing team will work with you to help promote the dApp and your participation in the Ambire ecosystem.
 - Development support: Our extremely competent developers will be available to assist you should you encounter a roadblock.
 - Empower your users with excellent UX - they get to benefit from all of the fantastic features Ambire Wallet offers.